RedInquisitive/OS-Design/tokenizer/README.md

-### Hack parser
+### Jack parser

-Reads and verifies a hack file and outputs it in xml.
+Reads and verifies a jack file and outputs it in xml.

 All of the Jack context is implemented within this parser.